MrInformatic/rendy-sphere-visualizer/README.md

 # Rendy Sphere Visualizer

-Rendy Sphere Visualizer is a render optimized for rendering spheres it uses different like distance field ambient occlusion and raytraced shadows to archive high fidelity graphics in real time.
-I manly use it as an visualizer for music.
+Rendy Sphere Visualizer is a render optimized for rendering spheres it uses different technics like distance field ambient occlusion and raytraced shadows to archive high fidelity graphics in real-time.
+I mainly use it as a visualizer for music.
 As the name implies I have used the Rendy rendering framework.
-Rendy uses gfx-hal which is an hardware abstraction layer which abstract many graphics apis like Vulkan, D3D, Metal or OpenGL.
+Rendy uses gfx-hal which is a hardware abstraction layer that abstracts many graphics APIs like Vulkan, D3D, Metal, or OpenGL.
 Therefore, this project can run on a variety of platforms.

 [![video](http://img.youtube.com/vi/Hfbo6E0vXDM/0.jpg)](http://www.youtube.com/watch?v=Hfbo6E0vXDM "video")